CenturyLinkCloud/PublicKB/Marketplace/Providers/getting-started-guide-marketplace-ecosystem-provider-portal.md

 ### Signing In

-Sign into the [Provider Portal](https://provider-portal.ctl.io/#/login) using your credentials.
+Sign into the [Provider Portal](https://provider-portal.ctl.io/#/login) using your CenturyLink Cloud credentials.
 You will be redirected to the Welcome screen. **New** You can now log in using your Google credentials.

 ![EPP1](../../images/EPP1.png)